Visible Plus: Pacing

 Mental, Emotional, or Social Exertion

 In my daily energy budget, I also have to consider mental, emotional, and social exertion.
-None of those count toward the Points.
+None of those count toward the Pace Points.
 They might raise my heart rate slightly, so they would count in that way, but the effect was that they were not part of the Points budget at all.
 That made this whole pacing scheme much less useful.

 Conclusion